project-rig/rig/docs/source/circuit_sim_tutorial/02_using_sdram/README.rst

 .. note::

-    Tags are assigned for a single SpiNNaker chip.
-That is, you can re-use the same tag number on several chips.
+    Tags are assigned for a single SpiNNaker chip: tag numbers can be re-used on other chips.

 Writing SDRAM from the host